 Kalamas, in the middle of the bay shares some of the amenities of Kailua Beach Park but in smaller, quieter form.
 Here’s where it shines –

-Quieter Castles Beach sits at the northern terminus of Kailua Beach.
+Quieter Castles Beach sits at the northern end of Kailua Beach.
 There are no amenities and the walk from the nearest neighborhood parking is long enough to deter most beach-goers.
 Locals make the trek when the surf is up as it’s best in this section of the bay.
 If you’re a runner or love long beach walks, it’s worth a visit to take in the bay and mountain views.
+Local walkers/runners love to touch the rocks at the end before heading back.

 After a fun day at the beach, you can stop in Kailua Town for tasty eats and local boutiques.
 Hekili Street and the area around Chad Lou’s (great local coffee) are where you will find most shops.